Isotopes of technetium

 Technetium-99 is the most common and most readily available isotope, as it is a major fission product from fission of actinides like uranium and plutonium with a fission product yield of 6% or more, and in fact the most significant long-lived fission product.
 Lighter isotopes of technetium are almost never produced in fission because the initial fission products normally have a higher neutron/proton ratio than is stable for their mass range, and therefore undergo beta decay until reaching the ultimate product.
-Beta decay of fission products of mass 95–98 stops at the stable isotopes of molybdenum of those masses and does not reach technetium.
-For mass 100 and greater, the technetium isotopes of those masses are very short-lived and quickly beta decay to isotopes of ruthenium.
+Beta decay of fission products of mass 98 and lower, or 100, stops at stable (or very long-lived) isotopes of lower atomic number and does not reach technetium.
+For greater masses, the technetium isotopes are very short-lived and quickly undergo further beta decay.
 Therefore, the technetium in spent nuclear fuel is practically all 99Tc.
 In the presence of fast neutrons a small amount of ^{98}Tc will be produced by (n,2n) "knockout" reactions.
-If nuclear transmutation of fission-derived Technetium or Technetium waste from medical applications is desired, fast neutrons are therefore not desirable as the long lived ^{98}Tc increases rather than reducing the longevity of the radioactivity in the material.
+If nuclear transmutation of fission-derived technetium, or technetium wastes from medical applications, is desired, fast neutrons are therefore not desirable as the long lived ^{98}Tc increases rather than reducing the longevity of the radioactivity in the material.

 One gram of 99Tc produces 6.2×10^8 disintegrations a second (that is, 0.62 GBq/g).

-Technetium has no stable or nearly stable isotopes, and thus a standard atomic weight cannot be given.
+Technetium has no primordial isotopes and does not occur in nature in significant quantities, and thus a standard atomic weight cannot be given.